moby/buildkit/README.md

 make test
 ```

 This runs all unit and integration tests in a containerized environment.
-Locally, every package can be tested separately with standard Go tools but integration tests are skipped if local user doesn't have enough permissions or worker binaries are not installed.
+Locally, every package can be tested separately with standard Go tools, but integration tests are skipped if local user doesn't have enough permissions or worker binaries are not installed.

 ```
 # test a specific package only